+Facilities that choose to install a new, or upgrade an existing, separate process water system, separate domestic wastewater system, and/or subsurface disposal area to receive the treated waste streams from the separately-treated process water and domestic wastewater systems shall submit the relevant information for regional water board approval at least 120 days prior to the start of construction.
+The facility changes shall be completed within 180 days of regional water board approval.
+The Discharger shall describe the completed changes and provide a copy of the domestic wastewater permit in the next regularly scheduled Annual Report.

 Discharge of waste to the subsurface disposal area shall be in a manner that precludes the creation of pollution, contamination, or nuisance and minimizes infiltration to groundwater.

 The SDS treatment, distribution, and disposal area shall be properly operated and maintained to optimize the effectiveness of the system.

-The lowest points of the SDS treatment, distribution, and disposal systems, and their appurtenances shall be sited at least five feet above the seasonal high water-table, as measured in wet weather conditions during disposal field site evaluation activities .
+The lowest points of the SDS treatment, distribution, and disposal systems, and their appurtenances shall be sited at least five feet above the seasonal high water table, as measured in wet weather conditions during disposal field site evaluation activities.
+A smaller separation (minimum two feet) may be allowed with regional water board approval; technical justification shall be provided by the Discharger.
+If the subsurface disposal area receives domestic wastewater, separation of SDS components from the high water table shall be at least five feet and a smaller separation is not permitted.

-The subsurface disposal area shall be sized to receive the peak process water volume and have sufficient reserve area to provide for 100 percent redundancy to allow continued operation during maintenance or in case of system failure.
+The subsurface disposal area shall be sized, designed, and operated to receive and treat the peak process water volume and have sufficient reserve area to provide for 100 percent redundancy to allow for continued operation during maintenance or in case of system failure.

+For subsurface disposal areas with regional water board approval to receive the separately-treated process water and domestic wastewater, the subsurface disposal area shall be sized, designed, and operated to receive and treat the peak process water volume and peak domestic wastewater volume and have sufficient reserve area to provide for 100 percent redundancy to allow for continued operation during maintenance or in case of system failure.

 The subsurface disposal area shall consist of multiple fields or subsections to allow discharge to alternating sections of the disposal area.
 Process water shall be discharged in a manner that allows for sufficient wet and dry times to maintain the assimilative capacity of the soil and preclude the creation of nuisance conditions.

 The SDS dosing system and discharge piping shall be designed and operated to minimize clogging and constructed with cleanouts to flush the system.